Hard Asset Reserve

 Named on the marketing page.
 Contracted at intake.
 Delivered in writing.

-- ✓The same eight-section Strategy Brief
+• The same Strategy Brief

 The reviewed Physical Reserve Strategy Brief — situation framing, allocation, custody, form, titling, implementation, exit posture, open questions.
 Same structure, same depth, same review process.
 Sized to the engagement.

-- ✓Single-facility custody default at the Utah-based Precious Metals Vault
+• Single-facility custody default at the Utah-based Precious Metals Vault

-- ✓Named refiner provenance
+• Named refiner provenance

 Metal sourced through direct counterparty relationships with Argor-Heraeus, MKS PAMP, or Valcambi — named on the bar and in the documentation chain.
 Sovereign bullion coinage from the major mints (US Mint, Royal Canadian Mint, Perth Mint, Austrian Mint, Royal Mint, South African Mint) where divisibility is needed.

-- ✓Transparent pricing — two line items, brief included
+• Transparent pricing — two line items, brief included

 The brief is written and reviewed by a founding partner.
 The intake conversation, the consultation, and the implementation move through the same hands.
 Continuity is deliberate, not aspirational.

-- ✓Designed to grow
+• Designed to grow

 The engagement is structured as the foundation of the allocation, not a smaller version of a private-client engagement.
 As the reserve scales, the relationship moves into Strategic Reserve, Private Reserve, or Family Reserve without re-starting from intake.